miguelhernandezk/CV_React/README.md

 <img alt="CVContext file" src="https://miguelhernandezmx.com/wp-content/uploads/2022/06/CV_React_files_CVContext.png">
 </p>

-Note: If you want to make changes to the layout, you need knowledge on React, CSS and HTML.
+**Note: If you want to make changes to the layout, you need knowledge on React, CSS and HTML.**

-The CVContext file I tried to make the CVContext file as easy as possible so that you can easily identify which section fo the resume you'll be modifying.
+I tried to make the CVContext file as easy as possible so that you can easily identify which section fo the resume you'll be modifying.

 In order to create your own resume, start by starring and forking this project :)